 Extracted data were organized into evidence tables.
-In addition to the reported outcome measures and their assessment methods, supplemental data included the year of publication and author(s), country(ies) and setting(s) in which the study was conducted, study design, initial and final number of participants, gender and age distribution, and description of intervention(s).
+In addition to the reported outcomes measures and their assessment methods, supplemental data included the year of publication and author(s), country(ies) and setting(s) in which the study was conducted, study design, initial and final number of participants, gender and age distribution, and description of intervention(s).
 For each outcome, specific methods and timing of assessment were described in detail.
 Following a critical qualitative assessment of the data, outcomes identified in the selected literature were categorized.
 The frequency of use as either primary or secondary outcome in the selected literature was calculated.

-2.7 | Risk of bias assessment
+2.7 | Risk-of-bias assessment

-The risk-of-bias analyses of each included article were independently performed by two authors (E.C. and M.P.).
-RCTs and non-RCTs (quasi-RCTs) were assessed with the RoB-1 Tool from version 5.1 of the Cochrane Handbook (Higgins et al., 2011), and case series were assessed using the National Institute of Health (NIH) quality assessment tool for beforeafter (pre-post) studies with no control group (NIH, 2021).
-Independently of the study type, primary outcome measures were specifically assessed using domain 4 of the RoB-2 Tool from the current version of the Cochrane handbook (Sterne et al., 2019).
-Additional quality aspects, such as pertinence/significance, accuracy, and reproducibility of each primary outcome measure, were taken into consideration.
+The risk-of-bias (RoB) analyses of each included article were independently performed by two authors (Emilio Couso-Queiruga and Miha Pirc).
+RCTs and non-RCTs (quasi-RCTs) were assessed with the RoB-1 tool from version 5.1 of the Cochrane handbook (Higgins et al., 2011), and case series were assessed using the National Institute of Health (NIH) quality assessment tool for before-after (pre-post) studies with no control group (NIH, 2021).
+Independently of the study type, primary outcome measures were specifically assessed using domain 4 of the RoB-2 tool from the current version of the Cochrane handbook (Sterne et al., 2019).
+Additional quality aspects, such as pertinence/ significance, accuracy, and reproducibility of each primary outcome measure, were taken into consideration.
 Disagreement between reviewers was resolved by open discussion.
-In case no agreement could be achieved, the final decision was made by another co-author (G.A.).
+In case no agreement could be achieved, the final decision was made by another co-author (Gustavo Avila-Ortiz).